Generative AI-Enhanced Multi-Modal Semantic Communication in Internet of Vehicles: System Design and Methodologies: Introduction

 To bridge the research gap in GAI-enhanced multi-modal SemCom in IoV, we embark on this study.
 In this article, we propose a framework called GAI-enhanced multi-modal SemCom, abbreviated as G-MSC.
 The framework is designed to support the transmission of multi-modal data and handle a wide range of tasks within the IoV.
-The primary contributions of our works are as follows: \begin{itemize} \item[$\bullet$] We outline the four types of vehicle-to-everything (V2X) communication for various tasks and explore the typical multi-modal data types used in autonomous driving, followed by a discussion of the key challenges that need to be addressed. \item[$\bullet$] We detail the proposed G-MSC architecture for analog or digital communication transmission according to the specific requirements of different tasks in IoV.
+The primary contributions of our works are as follows: \begin{itemize} \item[$\bullet$] We outline the four types of vehicle-to-everything (V2X) communication for various tasks.
+Then, we explore the typical multi-modal data types used in autonomous driving and discuss key challenges. \item[$\bullet$] We detail the proposed G-MSC architecture for analog or digital communication transmission according to the specific requirements of different tasks in IoV.
 For various tasks, we explain how GAI enhances semantic encoding, channel, and semantic decoding.
 Additionally, we provide an overview of various methods of multi-modal data fusion, comparing their respective pros and cons. \item[$\bullet$] We conduct a case study on a simplified analog transmission framework within the G-MSC for predictive tasks in vehicular networks.
 We apply Bird's Eye View (BEV) fusion to process multi-modal data in the semantic encoder and employ diffusion model (DM) for refinement in the semantic decoder.
 We also implement a predictive task, generating forecasted BEV images.
-To evaluate the performance, we adopt Intersection over Union (IoU) as the evaluation metric to compare the results.
+To evaluate the performance, we adopt Intersection over Union (IoU) as the evaluation metric.
 Experimental results show that diffusion-based images significantly improve IoU and visual clarity, further validating its effectiveness. \end{itemize}

 The remainder of this article is organized as follows.
 In Section \Rmnum{2}, we introduce various tasks and data modalities in autonomous driving and discuss the key challenges.
 In Section \Rmnum{3}, we detail the proposed G-MSC architecture.
 Then, in Section \Rmnum{4} we present a case study on a simplified analog transmission framework within the G-MSC.
 Finally, we conclude the article and highlight potential future research directions in Section \Rmnum{5}.